-The Task Force offers direct consultancy services in different formats for clients who need detailed advice, such as site-specific or support with a particular initiative or issue.
+The Task Force offers direct consultancy services in different formats for local authorities, and private clients, who need detailed advice, such as site-specific or support with a particular initiative or issue.

 These services will be tailored to the organisation’s needs and undertaken by one or more of the Task Force expert panel.

 The Task Force also produces a series of technical Advanced Advice Notes which provide technical detail and examples on a variety of topics such as:

 - Engagement with community, landowners and builders.

 - Site feasibility work